Healthier Snickerdoodle Cookies

 • Butter: Use unsalted butter at room temperature.

-• Sugar: You can sweeten these cookies with sugar or monk fruit.
+• Sugar: You can sweeten these cookies with sugar or a 1:1 sugar-free sweetener.

 • Eggs: Helps the cookie dough come together and helps the cookies spread.